You don’t need to set eyes on Pro-Ject’s Primary E turntable to know it has a lot going for it.

 By the time we reach the final track, Hard To Find, we’re asking ourselves what more we could want from a budget deck.
 Realistically, very little.

 Build and features

 You don’t have to set aside an hour of your time, nor dust off the toolbox before you can benefit from the Primary E’s performance.

 With the anti-skate weight and the 1.7g tracking force pre-set (there’s a stylus pressure gauge in the box for checking the latter), all you’re required to do is attach the belt to one of the two motor pulleys, depending on whether you’re playing a 33.3rpm or 45rpm record.

 Turn on the power switch underneath the chassis; and connect the attached RCA cable to either an external phono stage, or the phono input of an amplifier with one built in.

 A standard cover is supplied for keeping the Primary E’s chassis dust-free when not in use, but as you’d expect at this price, there’s no lavish aesthetic or hipster chic here.

 We find the chassis’s edges and corners a little on the sharp side when we run our fingers along them, but, given that’s our only grumble, it speaks volumes of Pro-Ject’s latest budget offering.

 But sometimes it’s worth remembering what Victorian art critic John Ruskin once said: “it's unwise to pay too much, but it's worse to pay too little”.

-For purists at the head of the beginner’s vinyl revival path who have a £150 budget and aren’t fussed about features such as record ripping and automatic operation, the Pro-Ject Primary E could be just the ticket.
+For purists at the head of the beginner’s vinyl revival path who have this kind of budget and aren’t fussed about features such as record ripping and automatic operation, the Pro-Ject Primary E could be just the ticket.